bilalturkmen/results-summary/README.md

 ## 👍 My Challenges:

 - added calculation and celebration effect.
-- And also presenting a good page experience.
+- and tried presenting a good page experience.
-- See hover states for all interactive elements on the page.
+- showing hover states for all interactive elements on the page.

 ![](./public/images/screenshot.jpg)

 ## 🎉 Build With:

-- React js and Vite builder
+- React js and Vite
 - Semantic HTML5 markup
 - Flexbox & Css Grid
 - Mobile-first workflow